 - D. Use a soft, dry cloth to remove the excess film.
-A common household plastic scouring pad can also be used. - E. Apply sealant around the perimeter of the panel on both sides.
+A common household plastic scouring pad can also be used. - E. On both sides of the panel, apply sealant to the joints at the head (top) and jambs (sides).